Grzegorz96/millionaire-app-backend/README.md

 - Additional data validation on the backend.
 At the moment, data validation takes place only on the frontend.
 - Hashing of user passwords in the database.
 - Password recovery and change function via a code sent to email.
+- Questions added should not go directly to the "questions" table, but first to a substitute table, and only after the administrator's verification should they be transferred to the main table.

 ## Authors